riotu-lab/ROSNavBench/README.md

     </plugin>
     ```

-    These steps enable the integration of a new world into the benchmarking process, ensuring proper functionality and compatibility with the benchmarking tool.
+    These steps enable the integration of a new world into the benchmarking process, ensuring proper functionality and compatibility with the ROSNavBench.

 ## Adding a New Controller